BZoennchen/Pages/_posts/2023-04-02-musical-interrogation-I.md

 However, *computer music* is diverse, and as an amateur, I should be careful in my assessment.
 I encountered *rule-centered computer music*, highly interactive *live programming* (which is also a movement), *real-time music generation*, *sonification*, and *data-centered computer music*.
-While *rule-centered music generation* is *transparent* and offers low-level control, *data-centered generation* is often *opaque* and offers only high-level control, at least up to this date.
+While *rule-centered music generation* is *transparent* and offers low-level control, *data-centered generation* is often *opaque* and offers only high-level control, at least, up to this date.
 *Live programming* is highly interactive and relies on *real-time communication* between performer and audience as well as *real-time artificial communication* between performer and machine.

-*Communication* between humans and machine excites me the most since it offers the possibility to reflect on algorithms, programs, machines, data, and technology in general and beyond analytical contemplation.
+*Communication* between humans and machines excites me the most since it offers the possibility to reflect on algorithms, programs, machines, data, and technology in general.
+It goes beyond analytical contemplation by making algorithms experiencable.
-Furthermore, learning from human feedback to calibrate generative models to how we experience the ups and downs, twists and turns in music by injecting *intentionality* in order to steer generative models to support storytelling might be the way to go.
+Furthermore, learning from human feedback to calibrate generative models such that they represent our experienced ups and downs, twists and turns in music by injecting *intentionality* in order to steer generative models might be the way to go.
+The term **co-pilot** comes to mind.

 ## Melody Generation